Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory

-The calculation of the tadpole correction to this propagator (Appendix~\hyperlink{app:Tadpole}{\ref{app:Tadpole}}) shows that any fluctuation correction to the mass term is transverse.
+The corresponding free propagator in real space, $\Delta _{ij}^{\left( 0\right)}\left( \vec{r}\right)$, is given in Appendix~\hyperlink{app:PropReal}{\ref{app:PropReal}}.
+The calculation of the tadpole correction to the propagator~\eqref{Eq:Prop}, see Appendix~\hyperlink{app:Tadpole}{\ref{app:Tadpole}}, shows that any fluctuation correction to the mass term is transverse.
 It also recovers the same RG equation for $\hat{a}$ in \eqref{Eq:beta-a-b} as obtained using the effective action approach.

 At the next step, we calculate the two-loop correction required to estimate the anomalous dimension $\eta$ of a system under divergence-free conditions.

 \textit{Two-loop calculation of $\eta$ --} To derive the value of the anomalous dimension of the polarization at the two-loop order, we represent the interaction term in~(\ref{Eq:S-Ferroelectric}) as